jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

 ### Use the Parallax within a Page

 To add parallax effects to a page, create a `page.tsx` at the route you need.
-In this example we'll use the homepage so the page exists at the root of the app directory.
+In this example, we'll use the homepage, so the page exists at the root of the app directory.

 ```
 next-app